Professor George Rzevski is an academic, entrepreneur and consultant, based in London, UK.

 Prof Rzevski has published widely and delivered keynote papers at numerous international conferences.
 He supervised many PhD projects and acted as external examiner for undergraduate and postgraduate courses in many UK university departments.
 He has assessed candidates for tenure on behalf of several American universities, including Stamford, Ohio and Texas; examined over 30 PhD students from universities in the UK and abroad, including Cambridge University, Imperial College, LSE, Royal College of Art, The Open University, Cardiff University, Singapore University and National University of Ireland.
 For several years, George has delivered a regular series of lectures on Economic, Social and Cultural Implications of Global Networks to postgraduate students at London School of Economics.
 He served as editor-in-chief of the Journal of Artificial Intelligence in Engineering, published by Elsevier.

-George acted as Visiting Professor at London School of Economics; Brunel University, West London; Wuhan University, China; Cologne University of Applied Sciences, Germany; and Moratuwa University, Colombo, Sri Lanka and he serves on the Board of Directors, Wessex Institute of Technology, New Forest, England.
+George acted as Visiting Professor at London School of Economics; Brunel University, West London; Wuhan University, China; Cologne University of Applied Sciences, Germany; and Moratuwa University, Colombo, Sri Lanka and he served on the Board of Directors, Wessex Institute of Technology, New Forest, England.

-Together with his long-term business partner, Professor Petr Skobelev from Russia, Professor Rzevski has founded a network of advanced technology companies, which include Magenta Corporation, London, UK, and Samara, Russia; Multi-Agent Technology Ltd, London, UK, Helsinki, Moscow, Samara; and Digital Ecosystems Ltd, London, Moscow, Samara, Helsinki, Singapore, Sydney, Colombo.
-The companies are engaged in developing and marketing complex adaptive systems.
+Together with his long-term business partner, Professor Petr Skobelev from Russia, Professor Rzevski has founded a network of advanced technology companies, which include Magenta Corporation, London, UK, and Samara, Russia; Multi-Agent Technology Ltd, London, UK, Helsinki, Moscow, Samara; and Digital Ecosystems Ltd, London, Moscow, Samara, Helsinki, Singapore, Colombo.
+The companies are engaged in developing and marketing complex adaptive systems and digital ecosystems.

 George and Petr created advanced multi-agent technology which their companies use for developing complex adaptive systems and they are the authors of three UK and international patents on multi-agent systems for real-time logistics, dynamic data mining and semantic processing.

 Throughout his academic career, George worked as a consultant on various issues related to advanced information technologies for the UK administration, EU and private companies, including, ITT Communications, London, Antwerp and Paris; ICL Computers, Manchester; IBM, London; Philips, Eindhoven and many others.